renxulei/lenovo-redfish-library/README.md

 + config.ini              - Config file, define ip, user, password and auth.
 These values will be used to setup redfish connection if they are not specified on command line.

 test_script.py              - Test script for XCC (Intel products, AMD2P Rome/Milan products)
-test_script_amd.py          - Test script for for TSM (AMD1P Rome/Milan products)
+test_script_amd.py          - Test script for TSM (AMD1P Rome/Milan products)

 For more information on the Redfish API, visit <http://redfish.dmtf.org/>